w3c/did-wg/index.md

 Some distributed ledgers consume greater computational resources than others.
 Whether that consumption is warranted or wasteful is an ongoing conversation far beyond the scope of the DID Working Group.
-Within the WG, resource usage has been a regular topic of debate, and like the "centralized vs. decentralized" discussion, the answer largely depends on the requirements of the individual or organization using the DID Method.
-There is implementation guidance that is [currently being written](https://github.com/w3c/did-imp-guide/pull/27) that urges implementers to carefully consider the potential environmental impacts of their DID Methods, as well as additional criteria for the
+Within the Working Group, resource usage has been a regular topic of debate, and like the "centralized vs. decentralized" discussion, the answer largely depends on the requirements of the individual or organization using the DID Method.
+There is implementation guidance that is
+[currently being written](https://github.com/w3c/did-imp-guide/pull/27)
+that urges implementers to carefully consider the potential environmental impacts of their DID Methods, as well as additional criteria for the